Ingredient Substitutions for Passover

 I remembered my Substitution Guide motto.
 Keep.
 It.
 Simple.

-This exact conundrum is why I prepare recipes that have proven to be successful during the other 357 days of the year and are permissible (albeit with some tweaks) on Passover.
-The right recipe and the right ingredient substitutions can make all the difference between your family enjoying the food you’ve prepared, and them slyly slipping their fare to Fluffy, Sparky or little cousin Benjy.
+Each year on Pesach, I prepare recipes that have proven to be successful all year round and are permissible (albeit with some tweaks) on Pesach.
+The right recipe and the right ingredient substitutions can make all the difference between a satisfied family and your crying over the remains at the trash can.

-But, before you begin swapping out ingredients on your favorite layer cake, read through the recipe you want to adapt.
-Consider the quantity of the ingredient you’d have to replace.
-A cake with 3 cups of flour is not a good candidate for conversion.
+But before you begin swapping out ingredients on your favorite layer cake, read through the recipe you want to adapt very carefully.
+Consider the quantity of the ingredient you’d have to replace and look it up here to see if you can do it with ease.